pmjones/adr/OBJECTIONS.md

 ### Entity Boundary Interactor

-[EBI](http://www.whitewashing.de/2012/08/13/oop_business_applications_entity_boundary_interactor.html) appears to go by several synonyms: ports and adapters, hexagonal architecture, and [ECB](http://www.cs.sjsu.edu/~pearce/modules/patterns/enterprise/ecb/ecb.htm) (Entity-Control-Boundary).
+[EBI](http://www.whitewashing.de/2012/08/13/oop_business_applications_entity_boundary_interactor.html) goes by several synonyms: hexagonal architecture, ports and adapters, and [ECB](http://www.cs.sjsu.edu/~pearce/modules/patterns/enterprise/ecb/ecb.htm) (Entity-Control-Boundary).
 It is further described as part of a [Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert Martin.

-As with DCI, hexagonal architecture is not a user-interface pattern.
-It too might best seen as a *complement* to MVC, not a replacement for MVC, and so it is fair to regard it as a complement to ADR as well.
+As with DCI, EBI/hexagonal/etc. is not a user interface pattern, so it too might best seen as a complement to MVC, not a replacement for MVC --- and likewise to regard it as a complement to ADR.

 ### Model View Adapter